-Globalizing and Localizing .NET Framework Applications
+Globalizing and localizing .NET applications

 Developing a world-ready application, including an application that can be localized into one or more languages, involves three steps: globalization, localizability review, and localization.

 This step involves designing and coding an application that is culture-neutral and language-neutral, and that supports localized user interfaces and regional data for all users.
 It involves making design and programming decisions that are not based on culture-specific assumptions.
 While a globalized application is not localized, it nevertheless is designed and written so that it can be subsequently localized into one or more languages with relative ease.

 This step involves reviewing an application's code and design to ensure that it can be localized easily and to identify potential roadblocks for localization, and verifying that the application's executable code is separated from its resources.
 If the globalization stage was effective, the localizability review will confirm the design and coding choices made during globalization.
 The localizability stage may also identify any remaining issues so that an application's source code doesn't have to be modified during the localization stage.